gothos/Vecerka/README.md

 # Prague Vecerkas

 Vecerka is small asian shop with various stuff, that are all around Prague and are opened long hours.
-App for getting list of Prague vecerkas so that user can view the markers with various vecerkas on the Map.
+Prague Vecerkas is the mobile app for retrieving list of Prague vecerkas and displaying them on the Map as markers.
-User can also add his new vecerka by taking photo of vecerka.
+User can also add his new vecerka by taking photo of vecerka in real life.
 After processing the data by server the user will see that his vecerka was added on the map as another marker.

 ### Installing server environment using Dockerfile